thomasms/toast/README.md

     subroutine PassingTestCaseExampleProc(this)
         class(PassingTestCaseExample), intent(inout) :: this

-        !> Name is optional but helps with output this%name = "Passing test case example"

         ! integer asserts
         call this%assertequal(127_ki1, 127_ki1, message = "127 should equal 127")
         call this%assertequal(32767_ki2, 32767_ki2, message = "32767 should equal 32767")